 The Company's areas of work are in the James Bay Lowlands area of Northern Ontario, where the company has a 100% interest in certain mineral claims ("Kyle Lake"); a 62.5% interest in a joint venture with White Pine Resources Inc; and, in the Attawapiskat area of Northern Ontario, where the Company has a 83.9% contributing interest in the Big Red Diamond Joint Venture and a 82.5% contributing interest in the Dumont Joint Venture.
-In Quebec, the Company has a 73.5% contributing interest in diamond exploration and a 78.9% contributing interest in non-diamond commodity exploration on various mineral claims.
+In Quebec, the Company has a 76.2% contributing interest in diamond exploration; as of August 2017, the Company now holds 100% of the non-diamond commodity exploration on various mineral claims.
 The Company also holds an exploration licence in Morocco.